ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 3. To verify status for a specific user, use the `Get-InformationBarrierRecipientStatus` cmdlet with Identity parameters.

     For example,  you could use `Get-InformationBarrierRecipientStatus -user1 username -user2 username`, where each *username* refers to a user account in Office 365.
+(You can also use this cmdlet for a single user.)

-    This would return information about two users, such as whether a policy is defined that affects the users.
+    This returns information about the users, such as whether any policies are defined that affect the users.

 ## Edit or remove an information barrier policy